AMReX-Astro/Castro/docs_new/source/managingjobs.rst

 -  Trinitite

-the following steps are needed to get  compiling (reported by Platon Karpov, 6/13/2016):
+the following steps are needed to get Castro compiling (reported by Platon Karpov, 6/13/2016):

 | 1) Compile on the login node (thus host is lanl.gov)
 | 2) Do *not* set env variable ``BOXLIB_USE_MPI_WRAPPERS`` at all